Azure/BatchSparkScoringPredictiveMaintenance/README.md

 # Steps

-To create the full example scenario, run through the following notebooks now located in your Azure Databricks workspace.
+To create the full example scenario, through your Azure Databricks workspace, run through the following notebooks now located in your Azure Databricks workspace.

+When running the notebooks, you may have to start your Azure Databricks cluster or attach these notebooks to your Azure Databricks cluster.
+The UI will prompt you if this is required.

   * [Ingest Data](https://github.com/Azure/BatchSparkScoringPredictiveMaintenance/blob/master/notebooks/1_data_ingestion.ipynb) Run all cells in the `notebooks/1_data_ingestion` notebook on the Azure Databricks workspace.
   * [Model Training Pipeline](https://github.com/ehrlinger/BatchSparkScoringPredictiveMaintenance/blob/master/notebooks/2_Training_Pipeline.ipynb) Run all cells in the `notebooks/2_Training_Pipeline` notebook on the Azure Databricks workspace.